gknobloch/wknd/README.md

 mixed with (cached) live AEM data read at https://dev.wknd.site/graphql/execute.json/wknd-shared/adventures-all-franklin

-That page is rendered by the [adventures-list](./blocks/adventures-list/) Franklin block.
+That page is rendered by the [adventures-list](./blocks/adventures-list/) Franklin block which uses [two example Web Components](./blocks/web-components/) that interact using Custom Events.

 ## Local development